-The Disaster Recovery Program (DRP) is administered by the Alberta Emergency Management Agency (AEMA).
-AEMA is part of Alberta Municipal Affairs.
-Alberta Regulation 51/94 of the Alberta Emergency Management Act allows the province to provide disaster recovery assistance to residents, small business, agriculture operations, and provincial and municipal governments if the event meets the criteria as outlined in the regulation.
+DRPs are administered by the Alberta Emergency Management Agency (AEMA) within Alberta Municipal Affairs.
+Alberta Regulation 51/94 of the Alberta Emergency Management Act allows the province to provide disaster recovery assistance to eligible applicants if the event meets these criteria:

 - The event is considered extraordinary.

 - Insurance is not reasonably or readily available.